 (ii) Continue to monitor arrangements or relationships that may be present for a period of one year after the completion of verification services.
-During that period, within 30 days of the verification body or any verification team member entering any contract with the responsible entity or related entity for which the body has provided verification services, the responsible entity must notify ecology of the contract and the nature of the work to be performed. ecology will determine whether the relationship constitutes a conflict and, if it does, whether the responsible entity must re-verify its reports or fuel pathway applications, and if modification, suspension, or revocation of ecology approval of the verification body or any verification team is warranted; and
+During that period, within 30 days of the verification body or any verification team member entering any contract with the responsible entity or related entity for which the body has provided verification services, the responsible entity must notify ecology of the contract and the nature of the work to be performed.
+Ecology will determine whether the relationship constitutes a conflict and, if it does, whether the responsible entity must reverify its reports or fuel pathway applications, and if modification, suspension, or revocation of ecology approval of the verification body or any verification team is warranted; and body agree to mitigate this risk in a manner acceptable to ecology, the verification body may continue to provide verification services to the responsible entity and will not be subject to suspension or revocation of ecology accreditation; and